 In 2009, our Climate Change Task Force engaged hundreds of local experts and citizens to draft our first Climate Change Action Plan.
 In 2015, the Climate Change Action Plan was developed with nearly 100 actions.
 Over the next five years, 100% of these actions were addressed.
-Now, the 2020 Climate Action Plan is underway and the latest draft approved by the Climate Change Task Force is available for viewing or download.
+Now, the 2020 Climate Action Plan is complete, and approved by the Climate Change Task Force and the Broward County Board of County Commissioners.
 Feedback can be emailed to email@example.com.
 Background for the process is available in the informational powerpoint presentation which was given at one of the several community outreach events held last year.

 Regional Climate Action